projectacrn/acrn-hypervisor/doc/contribute/contribute_guidelines.rst

 bug or enhancement request, first check to see what's already been reported, and add to that discussion if you have additional information.
 (Be sure to check both the "open" and "closed" issues.)
-You should also read through discusions in the `ACRN-dev mailing list`_ to see what's been reported on or discussed.
+You should also read through discussions in the `ACRN-dev mailing list`_ to see what's been reported on or discussed.
 You may find others that have encountered the issue you're finding, or that have similar ideas for changes or additions.